 You can go and impress your neighbors with your home improvement skills when you show them that you know how to enlarge front doors.
-Prepare yourself with these helpful tips to spruce up your old entryway.
+Through our trial and error, we discovered these helpful tips to spruce up your old entryway.
 Follow these tips if you want to own the best doorway in some of the best areas like Barrie, Wasaga Beach, Newmarket, Markham, Vaughan, Mississauga, Whitby, Brampton, Stoney Creek, Etobicoke, and Caledon.

 1. Take measurements

 No home improvement plan is complete without taking proper measurements first.
 These are required if you plan to replace the smaller door for a bigger one later.
 Use a ruler and some graph paper to get the measurements, then pencil in the outline for the new door.
 Be it a single or double door system, it is wise if you order your new door before you start taking out the old one.

 2. Take out any surrounding drywall and casing

 Pry off any existing casing or wood frames around the door with a chisel or a door jam.
 You can use a shim between what tool you have if you’re afraid of the drywall chipping.
 Push down on the tool until the casing is taken off.
 Remember to do this slowly to prevent damage to the wall.

 Use an electric screwdriver to take off the door hinges’ screws.
 Pry off any door jamb material left off.
 Also, be careful not to hit the king studs or the header of the doorway.
 Extract any glass panels, if there are any, and rent a scaffold if necessary.